Meshuggah: Method and lyrical themes

 Approximately once a year, Haake writes most of the band's lyrics, with the exception of finished tracks.
 His lyrical inspirations are derived from books and films.
 Aside from their album Catch Thirtythree, Meshuggah does not usually record concept albums, although the band prefers strong conceptual underpinnings in the background.

 Often esoteric and conceptual, Meshuggah's lyrics explore themes such as existentialism.
 AllMusic describes Destroy Erase Improve's lyrical focus as "the integration of machines with organisms as humanity's next logical evolutionary step".
 PopMatters' review of Nothing singles out the lyrics from "Rational Gaze": "Our light-induced image of truth—filtered blank of its substance / As our eyes won't adhere to intuitive lines / Everything examined.
 Separated, one thing at a time / The harder we stare the more complete the disintegration."
 Haake explains that Catch Thirtythree's cover, title and lyrics deal with "the paradoxes/negations/contradictions of life and death (as we see it in our finest moments of unrestrained metaphoric interpretation)".

 The main theme of obZen is "human evil", according to Haake.
 The title is a play on the words "obscene" and "Zen"; in addition, "ob" means "anti" in Latin.
 Therefore, the title suggests that the human species has found harmony and balance in warfare and bloodshed.
-Revolver Magazine finds the lyrics of the title track from obZen representative of the entire album: "Salvation found in vomit and blood/Where depravation, lies, corruption/War and pain is god."
+Revolver Magazine finds the lyrics of the title track from obZen representative of the entire album: "Salvation found in vomit and blood / Where deprivation, lies, corruption / War and pain is god."
 However, Haake claims, "We don't dwell on hate and bad feelings as people.
 But with these songs, I think we really wanted to paint a picture lyrically that might be seen as a cautionary tale.
 We're going, 'Heads up.
 Here's what some of the parts of being human are about, and this is what we can be at our worst.'
 So it's more about being aware of negative feelings than actually living them all the time."